-1. Getting Started
+1 Getting Started

-1.1 Cone Planter Overview
+1.1 Spargo Cone Planter Overview

-The Cone Planter Plugin for Mirus software automates the planter on field research plots using infurrow cone planters with a GNSS receiver.
+The Spargo Cone Planter along with Mirus software automates the planter on field research plots using in-furrow cone planters with a GNSS receiver.

 System Features:

 - Easily retrofitted and added to the most common cone planters already in use or added at time of purchase to new planters. - Provides a simple solution to tripping the cones using your GNSS signal. - Can actuate electric solenoids, hydraulic, and pneumatic cylinders. - Provides accurate records of which seed was applied to each plot. - Easy connection to a wide range of GNSS receivers. - Mirus field view shows operators which plots are being planted and the current real-time position.